Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Representation of the -calculus in

-By Proposition~\ref{prop.points.bigcap} a finitely-supported intersection of points is a point.
+By Proposition~\ref{prop.points.bigcap} a small-supported intersection of points is a point.
 This suggests that we could build a left adjoint to $[u\ms a]$ on points by taking a suitable intersection.
 We do this in Definition~\ref{defn.qasmu}.

 This left adjoint turns out to be very well-behaved.
 It has interesting characterisations (Subsection~\ref{subsect.two.chars.lsm}) which give us strong proof-methods for reasoning on it.
 Furthermore it is a $\sigma$-action; this is Proposition~\ref{prop.points.Pi.sigma.algebra}.
-So $\points_\Pi$ is both an $\amgis$-algebra and a $\sigma$-algebra.\footnote{This fact is most likely a special case of a general result which deserves a paper written in its own right.
-For this paper, we are simply grateful for the fact and we press on to make good use of it.}
+So $\points_\Pi$ is both an $\amgis$-algebra and a $\sigma$-algebra.\footnote{This may well be a special case of a general result deserving its own paper.
+Here, we are simply grateful and press on.} We shall see in Definition~\ref{defn.tall.p} how this $\sigma$-action enables us to interpret $\tall$ on points.

 Even better, the $\sigma$-action commutes with $\pp{\text{-}}$ from Definition~\ref{defn.some.more.ops}, which is key to how points are used to generate compact sets; this is part~1 of Theorem~\ref{thrm.lam.pp.sm}.
 Thus we can study the behaviour of substitution on open sets by understanding the behaviour of the left adjoint to the $\amgis$-algebra action of points.